julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 - how grief settled in the body
 - how spirits were attracted, repelled, or fed

-Herbal magic did not separate medicine from ritual.
+Herbal magic **did not separate medicine from ritual**.
 It never had the luxury to.

 ---

 ## The Plants That Refused to Disappear

-Certain herbs appear again and again in witch trials, folk remedies, burial customs, and seasonal rites — not because they were symbolic, but because they *did something*.
+Certain herbs appear again and again in witch trials, folk remedies, burial customs, and seasonal rites.
+Not because they were symbolic, but because they *did something*.

 - **Wormwood (Artemisia)**: This bitter, bold herb isn’t for casual dabblers.
 Used for protection, banishing, and opening your mind to the unseen, wormwood has a reputation for both healing and harsh truths.
 It’s often misunderstood but fiercely effective if you respect its strength.
 - **Mugwort**: The go-to for dream work and psychic clarity.
-Don’t underestimate this wild herb—it’s sharp, it’s potent, and it’s been used for centuries to guard witches and shamans alike.
+Don’t underestimate this wild herb: it’s sharp, it’s potent, and it’s been used for centuries to guard witches and shamans alike.
 - **Sage**: The classic cleanser.
 Used to clear space and mind.
 It’s blunt, effective, and absolutely necessary when you want to start fresh.
 - **Chamomile**: Not just a calming tea.
 It’s subtle magic for peace, calming anxiety, and sometimes coaxing in good luck.
 - **Lavender**: More than a pretty scent, lavender soothes nerves, invites calm, and is a staple for protection and love spells.